Faculty

 Ph.D.
 Candidate

-I am a second-year PhD student in CSE.
+I am a fourth-year PhD candidate in CSE.
 My primary research interests are in machine learning robustness and fairness in the healthcare setting.
 In particular, I hope to incorporate socio-technical perspectives to design more equitable machine learning systems in this setting.
 In the past, I’ve worked on video machine learning robustness in the networking setting, neural text generation, and convex optimization for convolutional neural networks.

 Alumni